tigrisanimus/NavBNB/README.md

 ## Threat Model / Known Limitations

-- **External strategy risk**: strategy contracts and integrations (DEX/router, staking pool) are external dependencies and can fail or be compromised.
+- **External strategy risk**: strategy contracts and integrations (DEX/router, TWAP pair, staking pool) are external dependencies and can fail or be compromised.
 - **No guaranteed yield**: returns depend entirely on external strategy performance; losses reduce NAV.
 - **Queue delays**: redemptions can be queued when liquidity is insufficient; claims are processed in bounded steps.
 - **Daily throttling not enforced**: cap helpers are present but not wired into redemptions/claims.